jpehman/webauthn-guide/authentication.md

 In our case, we only accept a `POST` method for this request, but you can handle it anyway you wish.

 Obviously, you need a user name in the request in order to know whether the requester is valid right?
 Yes.
-However, you should always respond with a `challenge`.
+However, you should always respond with a `challengeJSON`.
 Especially one that a hacker could not use to recognize that the user name sent does or does not exist.

-To achieve this, all `challenge` responses should look the same.
+To achieve this, all `challengeJSON` responses should look the same.
 Let's have a look at an example.

 ```json
   {